-As one of the most dangerous ants in Dallas, fire ants are notorious.
+As one of the most dangerous ants in our area, fire ants are notorious.
 They have painful stings and large colonies that extend for miles.
 Although fire ants rarely come indoors, they’re a serious problem outside.

-Named for a bizarre behavior they display when they’re bothered, acrobat ants don’t cause people much harm.
+Named for the bizarre behavior they display when they’re bothered, acrobat ants don’t cause people much harm.
 However, they can be a nuisance.

 As far as damage to your property goes, carpenter ants are one of the worst ants to have around.
 They tunnel through the wood in your walls and furniture.

 What makes these ants so annoying is their foul smell.
 When you crush an odorous house ant, it emits an odor that is similar to rotten coconut.

 Ant Prevention Tips

 Although each type of ant affects you differently, they all can affect you negatively.
 Ants reproduce quickly and seemingly invade out of nowhere.
 If you don’t want to be surrounded by ants, prevention is essential.
 Follow these tips to keep ants away from your Dallas home: